oracle-livelabs/database/heatwave-lakehouse-cdp/create-heatwave-vcn-db/create-heatwave-vcn-db.md

 # Create Compartment, VCN, sbunet for workshop.

-## Introduction
+### Introduction

 In this lab, you will create a Compartment and  Virtual Cloud Network (VCN) to connect your OCI resources.

-_Estimated Time:_ 15 minutes
+_Estimated Lab Time_: 15 minutes

 ### Objectives

 In this lab, you will be guided through the following tasks:

-- Create a Compartment
 - Create a Virtual Cloud Network
 - Configure a security list to allow MySQL incoming connections
+- Configure security list to allow HTTP incoming connections

 ### Prerequisites